Inpher/xor-api/README.md

 XOR API (alpha) and Examples

 # Introduction
-The purpose of this document is to show you how to interact programmatically with the xor API.
+The purpose of this document is to show you how to interact programmatically with the [xor](https://dev.inpher.io/xor).

 # Requirements
+A basic understanding of [XOR](https://dev.inpher.io/xor) and it's components is strongly recommendet before starting with this documenation.

 The API is based on [socket.io's](https://socket.io) implementaion of websockets.
 To install `socket.io`, run the following command in your project:

 ```bash